Conor0Callaghan/tairsi/README.md

   2. Run the setup script in the repository with elevated privileges
   3. Create a virtual environment in tairsi/venv and install python requests in the virtualenv
   3. Modify the sample configuration in /etc/tairsi.yml and the /var/www/app/tairsi.wsgi configuration to suit your requirements
-  4. Test the application by polling your server at http(s)://yourserver/poll?key=dasdAGAERGARV32ECSAC&number=+447654321011&smscontent="bad things are happening" and monitor server logs for any errors **mod_wsgi** config has an IP whitelist in the configuration
+  4. Test the application by polling your server at '''http(s)://yourserver/poll?key=dasdAGAERGARV32ECSAC&number=+447654321011&smscontent="bad things are happening"''' and monitor server logs for any errors **mod_wsgi** config has an IP whitelist in the configuration

 ## Tairsi operation